GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

     void *GMT_Get_Record (void *API, unsigned int mode, int *nfields);

-where the returned value is either a pointer to a double array with the current row values or to a character string with the current row, depending on ``mode``.
-In either case these pointers point to ephemeral memory internal to GMT and should be considered read-only.
+where the returned value is a pointer to a GMT_RECORD structure, whose member pointers data and text point to ephemeral memory internal to GMT and should be considered read-only.
 When we reach end-of-file, encounter conversion problems, read header comments, or identify segment headers we instead return a NULL pointer.
 The ``nfields``